 Shuggie Bain by Douglas Stuart

-Shuggie Bain paints a stark, moving picture of life in 1980s Glasgow, Scotland, under Margaret Thatcher’s rule.
-The novel centers on young Hugh “Shuggie” Bain, growing up in a dilapidated public housing complex.
-Shuggie’s mother, Agnes, is both his anchor and a heavy burden, battling alcoholism while yearning for a better life amidst poverty and addiction.
+Shuggie Bain paints a stark picture of 1980s Glasgow under Margaret Thatcher’s rule.
+Centered on young Hugh “Shuggie” Bain, growing up in a dilapidated public housing complex, the novel explores his complex relationship with his alcoholic mother, Agnes.

-Shuggie, taking on the role of his mother’s primary caregiver, grapples with his own identity and sexuality, enduring bullying and rejection from his peers.
-Despite its bleakness, the novel reveals moments of resilience and love.
-Additionally, it won the 2020 Booker Prize.
+As Shuggie takes on the role of his mother’s primary caregiver, he grapples with his identity and sexuality, facing bullying and rejection.
+Despite its bleakness, the novel reveals moments of resilience and love, earning it the 2020 Booker Prize.

-Based on an actual event–the Massacre of Glencoe in 1692–this novel follows Corrag, a woman condemned for her involvement in the slaughter and accused of being a witch.
-While awaiting her death, she agrees to share her version of events with Charles Leslie, an Irish Jacobite.
-The vivid descriptions and beautiful writing make Corrag a heroine that readers won’t soon forget.
+Based on the 1692 Massacre of Glencoe, this novel follows Corrag, condemned for her role in the slaughter and accused of witchcraft.
+While awaiting execution, she recounts the events to Charles Leslie, an Irish Jacobite.

 The Game of Kings by Dorothy Dunnett